Lever House: Curtain wall

 The fixed-position window panes required that the building be air-conditioned, so steel grilles are also installed on the facade for ventilation intake.
 The curtain wall cost $28,000 more compared to normal sash windows, while the double glazing cost $135,000 and the window-washing equipment cost $50,000.
-However, the air conditioning system resulted in $90,000 of upfront savings, $3,600 per year in energy savings, and $1,000 per year in savings from reduced air "leakage".
+However, the air conditioning system saved $90,000 in upfront costs, and it also saved $3,600 per year on energy costs and $1,000 per year on costs caused by hot and cold air escaping.
 The fixed window panes also saved $2,000 a year on window-washing costs compared to sash windows.